NAPLEX® Registration, Cost, and Eligibility

 On test day, it is prudent to arrive at your NAPLEX testing center at least 30-45 minutes before your scheduled appointment time to allow for check-in procedures.

-- Present two forms of acceptable identification
+- Present one forms of acceptable identification

 - Follow security and safety procedures

 - All candidates must provide a digital signature, and take a digital photograph before being admitted to the testing room.

 - After being admitted, you may not leave the testing room without permission or leave the test center building for any reason until the exam is completed.

 - Be familiar with all the test center restrictions.

 We hope you have found this article on NAPLEX registration, cost, and eligibility helpful.
 Check out the resources below for more information on the NAPLEX.

 Frequently Asked Questions

 No. Your official transcript (including date of degree conferral) must be provided by your pharmacy school as part of the eligibility determination.

 Once your eligibility has been confirmed, you will be able to purchase the exam.
 Once you have received your Authorization to Test (ATT), you may schedule your exam on the Pearson VUE website.
 The only limitation is appointment availability.
 Most U.S. graduates test in the summer after graduation.

 Whether you should take the NAPLEX or MPJE first is entirely up to you, although many students recommend taking the NAPLEX before the MPJE since it covers more content than the MPJE.